tmcgilchrist/scala-hedgehog/doc/tutorial.md

 #### Lists

-There is a use generator, `list`, that generates a list of the current `Gen`.
+There is a useful generator `list`, that generates a list of the current `Gen`.
 You can use it in the following way:

 ```scala